AnthonyAstige/eslint-plugin-astige/README.md

 This extremely opinionated preset is designed with these key principles in mind:

-1. **One Right Way**: The config is intentionally strict and opinionated to encourage consistency across all projects.
+1. **One Right Way**: The config is intentionally strict and opinionated to encourage consistency across all my projects.
 There should be minimal ambiguity about how code should be written.
 This is still JavaScript / TypeScript though, so there will be a fair amount of inherent flexibility.

 2. **LLM-Friendly Code**: The rules are optimized for code that is easily processed and understood by large language models (LLMs).
 This includes: